Privacy Policy

 9. Cookies

-We use one strictly necessary cookie.
-The full list and rationale are on the cookie policy.
+We use strictly necessary storage and, after consent, optional Google Analytics cookies.
+The full list, durations, and settings instructions are on the cookie policy.

 10. Children